This here is David Latimer and his sealed bottle garden which hasn’t required any attention to thrive in 53 years.

 Tip #4: Cycle to work or to your local grocery store

 Besides being a great workout and good for health, cycling to work can reduce up to 6% of your carbon footprint.
 Not burning fossil fuel to run a car means less exhaust, plus a bicycle takes up a lot less material and hence energy to produce than a car.
+And if you're not a fan of pedalling, consider an electric bike instead.

 Bonus if you get a second-hand bike!